monitoring

 Impact

 This alert triggers when the DICT is not supported by any of the nodes in the cluster.
-HCO will not populate the SSP CR with this DICT, and this golden image will not be available for use in the cluster.
+HCO will not populate the SSP CR with this DICT, and the golden image will not be available for use in the cluster.

 Diagnosis